-Our project managers are trained to be receptive to your feedback and comments and come up with solutions.
+Our project managers are receptive to your feedback and comments and able to come up with solutions.
 We understand what drives you and what you're aiming for.
 Alongside our experienced in-house team, we have a huge network of linguists with subject and language-specific knowledge.
 So no matter the language, the level of expertise, or the target audience, we make sure each and every translation ticks all the boxes.

 ‘Issuing a quote is the first point of personal contact with the client.
 It determines how an assignment progresses.
 If a client is happy with the end result, I'm happy!’

 As a project manager, An van Duivendijk is responsible for processing translation projects and ensuring that they run smoothly from start to finish.
 Alongside monitoring our overall quality process, An is a skilled sales coordinator within the team of project managers.
 An was born and raised in the city of Nijmegen.
 At the age of 18, she began her studies in art history at VU Amsterdam.
 She specialized in mediaeval visual arts and architecture.
 Having completed her studies, An moved to the UK where she initially worked in the historic city of Cambridge before moving on to work for a photography agency in London.
 In 1999, she returned to Amsterdam and spent seven years working for the world’s largest stock photography agency.
 She left them in 2007 to work as a project and office manager at a web-design company, where she worked until 2010.
 An moved to Maastricht in December 2009.